 In order to accomplish this, we enrich our students through the study of a wide range of texts, including: a range of novels; poetry; Shakespeare, media and non-fiction.
 Through the study of texts, students learn about the world in which they live and are given the opportunity to sample others’ lives – allowing them to empathize and to explore other cultures and traditions.

 In Years 7, 8 and 9, learners follow a unit based learning program, in line with the National Curriculum, with the ultimate aim of creating learning experiences that engage and challenge our students to achieve their potential.

-The curriculum in Key Stage 3 is varied and covers a range of topics including: Poetry; Shakespeare; Spoken Language study and a variety of fiction and non-fiction texts all under our topic based approach.
+The curriculum in Key Stage 3 is varied and covers a range of topics including: Poetry; Shakespeare; Short stories from other cultures, the 19th Century novel, travel writing study and a variety of fiction and non-fiction texts all under our topic based approach.

 In the Communications Faculty, we pride ourselves on developing students’ ability to evaluate the writing of others and to develop reading skills.
 They are also given opportunities to write in a range of styles and for a range of purposes.

 In Key Stage 3, students complete APP (Assessing Pupil Progress) units, which are designed to assess Reading, Writing or Speaking and Listening skills.
 These units, alongside class work, help inform the assessment level students are awarded each term, and allow teachers and students alike to review their progress and set targets accordingly.

 In years 10 and 11 our students will follow two GCSE courses: GCSE English Language and GCSE English Literature or iGCSE/GCSE Literature.

 The weighting of exam and controlled assessments in these two subjects is:

 - GCSE/iGCSE English Language – exam 60%, controlled assessment 40%